 2. Emotional hunger

-If you find yourself asking “why am I always hungry at night?” but think you’re eating enough in the day, emotional hunger could be the reason.
+If you find yourself asking “why am I always hungry at night?” or “why am I always hungry after eating” but think you’re eating enough in the day, emotional hunger could be the reason.
 Whilst we are often busy and distracted throughout the day, at night things tend to slow down.
 This means uncomfortable emotions that we may try to avoid have more of a chance to catch up to us.
 Many of us find food helpful for coping with emotions we’d rather not feel.
 Food can also temporarily fill other needs such as human touch or intimacy.
 There is nothing wrong with using food for comfort occasionally.
 However, if it is your main coping mechanism or your eating is causing you to feel distressed, this is something worth addressing.
 See my article on emotional eating for more information on dealing with emotional eating.

 Often, I find that a combination of not eating adequately throughout the day AND emotions contribute towards clients always feeling hungry at night.